thisisbalu/exception-decoded/_posts/spring/2023-11-23-spring-applicationcontextexception.md

 This article aims to provide a comprehensive understanding of the **ApplicationContextException** in Spring, including its definition, causes, common scenarios, and potential solutions.
 Additionally, we will explore some code examples to help clarify the concepts discussed.

-## Table of Contents

-1. What is ApplicationContextException?
-2. Causes of ApplicationContextException
-    - Incorrect XML Configuration
-    - Bean Creation or Initialization Issues
-    - Circular Dependency Problems
-    - Missing or Incompatible Dependencies
-3. Handling ApplicationContextException
-4. Code Examples
-5. Conclusion
-6. References

 ## 1. What is ApplicationContextException?

 The **ApplicationContextException** is a runtime exception that occurs when there are errors or exceptions encountered during the initialization of the Spring **ApplicationContext** or when obtaining a specific bean from the container.
 It is a subclass of the more general **BeansException**.